CloudLabsAI-Azure/SQL-database-in-Microsoft-Fabric/Workshop_Exercises/03 - Data Enrichment.md

     ![](../media/task_3.2.1.9.png)

-13. Hover below the current cell to click on **Add code cell**, then paste the following code in the cell, and click on the **Run** icon to display the results.
+12. Hover below the current cell to click on **Add code cell**, then paste the following code in the cell, and click on the **Run** button to display the results.

     >**Note:** If the **+ Code** button is not visible, hover over the cell below to click and add a **new code cell**.